In this article:

-Quick answer: Yes, you can generally take out a reverse mortgage on a condo, provided you meet all the reverse mortgage eligibility requirements and your condo is approved by the FHA.
+You may be able to take out a reverse mortgage on a condo, provided you meet all the reverse mortgage eligibility requirements and your condo is approved by the FHA.

-The best way to see if your condo is eligible for a reverse mortgage is to check the U.S. Department of Housing and Urban Development (HUD) website.
+The best way to see if your condo is eligible for a reverse mortgage is to check the HUD website.
 You can search by the condo’s name, location, or approval status.
 If the project is FHA-approved, you can take the next step toward applying for a reverse mortgage.

 Even if your condo is FHA-approved, it will still need to meet certain reverse mortgage appraisal requirements.
 During the application process, an FHA-approved appraiser will visit your condo to confirm its value and check that it meets basic health and safety standards.

-To meet FHA appraisal requirements, your condo:
+To meet FHA appraisal requirements, your condo must, at a minimum:

 Because the approval process can be detailed, most borrowers work closely with their lender to manage the paperwork and communication with HUD.
 Your lender can tell you what documentation is needed and help ensure the process moves forward smoothly.

-If several condo owners are interested in reverse mortgages, your homeowners association may be more willing to apply for FHA approval.
+If several condo owners are interested in reverse mortgages, your condo association may be more willing to apply for FHA approval.
 Keep in mind that there are costs associated with this process, and approval is not guaranteed.

 For a condo project to potentially gain FHA approval, it must meet the following requirements: